browserengineering/book/book/embeds.md

 This chapter introduced how the browser handles embedded content like images and iframes.
 Reiterating the main points:

-* Embedded content allow non-HTML content---images, video, canvas, iframes, input elements, and plugins---to be added to a web page.
+* Non-HTML content---images, video, canvas, iframes, input elements, and plugins---can be embedded in a web page.

 * Non-HTML content comes with its own performance concerns---like image decoding time---and necessitates custom optimizations.